apache/tapestry-5/54_RELEASE_NOTES.md

 ## Bootstrap 3

-Tapestry now includes a default copy of Bootstrap 3, in addition to its own default set of CSS rules.
+Tapestry now includes a default copy of Bootstrap 3.0.1, in addition to its own default set of CSS rules.
 The Tapestry CSS from prior releases has been largely eliminated; instead components now refer to standard Bootstrap CSS classes.

 Tapestry now automatically imports the "core" stack for all pages (in previously releases, the "core" stack was only imported if the page made use of JavaScript).
-Because of this, the Boostrap CSS will always be available.
+Because of this, the Bootstrap CSS will always be available.

 ValidationDecorator and ValidationDecoratorFactory are deprecated in 5.4 and will be removed in 5.5.
 The default implementation of ValidationDecorator now does nothing.
 All the logic related to presentation of errors has moved